Here are seven inside sales tips that can immediately improve everything you are doing.

 Your prospects get sold to a lot.
 Their phone will ring all day with people like you trying to sell them something.
 Being aware of this could be used to modify how you approach them.

 If you agree with that assumption, the correct way to try to counter this is to do what you can to not sound like a salesperson.
-That might sound tough because you are ultimately trying to sell something, but there are many and small changes you can make to what you say that will make you sound more like a business person than a salesperson.
+That might sound tough because you are ultimately trying to sell something, but there are many inside sales tips and small changes you can make to what you say that will make you sound more like a business person than a salesperson.

 2. Have a list of key questions to ask